 Any employee who violates this policy or related administrative policies shall be subject to disciplinary action, up to and including dismissal.
 The purpose of this policy is to set principles for identifying potential conflicts and required procedures for reviewing and addressing those potential conflicts that occur to assure that they do not improperly affect the Nation or violate state and federal laws.

-DESCRIPTION: Office of the Controller INDEX:
+DESCRIPTION: Office of the Controller Overtime Office of the Controller INDEX:

-Overtime Overtime POLICY: X
+POLICY: X

 PROCEDURES: X

 EFFECTIVE DATE:

 LEGAL AUTHORIZATION: 12 N.N.C. § 201, et seq.; Navajo Nation Personnel Policy Manual.